 Your trait is normal.
 It is found in 15 to 20% of the population; too many to be a disorder, but not enough to be well understood by the majority of those around you.

 This trait reflects a certain type of survival strategy, being observant before acting.

 The brains of highly sensitive persons (HSPs) actually work a little differently than others’.

+You are more aware than others os subtleties.
 This is mainly because your brain processes information and reflects on it more deeply.
 So even if you wear glasses, for example, you see more than others by noticing more.

+You are more easily overwhelmed.
 If you notice everything, you are naturally going to be overstimulated when things are too intense, complex, chaotic, or novel for a long time.

 In cultures where it is not valued, HSPs tend to have low self-esteem.

 They are told “don’t be so sensitive” so that they feel abnormal.

 The key to self-care is to quickly recognize the first signs of experiencing sensory overload or when you start absorbing negativity or stress from others.